Providing services and support that ensure health equity for African, Caribbean, Black Individuals.

 ‘Through our PhotoVoice project, we’ve engaged with African women living with HIV in Alberta and continue to develop safe spaces and communities with and for people living with HIV’.

-We have successfully advocated [within multiple collaborative community efforts] for up to 9 severely marginalized Black youth and their families experiencing institutionalized anti-Black racism because they were incarcerated or experienced violence at the hands of the CBSA
+We have successfully provided systems navigation support [within multiple collaborative community efforts] for up to 9 severely marginalized Black youth and their families experiencing institutionalized anti-Black racism because they were incarcerated or experienced violence at the hands of the CBSA